Amanda Ulrich

 With 25 major wildfires burning in California in September 2020, entire communities and towns were forced to flee, sometimes for weeks at a time.

-Published by The Desert Sun
+Published by The Desert Sun.
+Reported from Angeles National Forest, California.

 One year of Covid-19: Life and loss for three Native American families